gimlet-io/gimlet-documentation/src/pages/blog/git-the-ironclad-system.md

 Not because I know git inside out, but because I have a closed system where a minimum amount of knowledge keeps me safe.
 And if I wander from my safe space, I know how to get back.

 I've been sharing my approach in the teams I worked in, and now putting it into a blog post.
 If you pick up a few things from it, I will be more than happy.
 It is not a git 101, but a general approach.
-With many examples.
+With practical, lesser known examples.

 But first things, it needs a fancy name: The Ironclad System 🤡.
 It is fitting: it is compact, it is closed, it is unpenetratable.